National Dodgeball League: Last Dodgeballer Standing Rules

 Play starts with all players standing along the walls of the play area followed by a scramble for the dodgeballs.

 A player may only hold one dodgeball at a time.

 If a player is holding a dodgeball, that player is restricted to a limited range of movement.
 The player may only take a certain number of steps, usually starting with 2 and, as other players are eliminated, lengthened to 3, 4, etc. and eventually free to run.

 Each player is allowed to be "out" twice before eliminated from the game with each out generally marked upon the player's hand with a marker.
 An out counts as either being hit with a dodgeball or having your throw caught by another player.

 The last player left is the winner and deemed the Last Dodgeballer Standing.
 The Last Dodgeballer Standing receives a championship belt and will have their silhouette placed in the next year's Last Dodgeballer Standing logo.

 NDL Professional League

-History

-The NDL Professional league was formed in 2004.
-The league was split into two conferences, the American Conference and the National Conference, with each conference consisting of four teams.
-Each team played the other teams in their respective conference three times.

-In 2009, the league experimented with playing a new version of the game involving smaller court sizes, timed games, and a point system.
-Teams were reduced to four court players (to accommodate the smaller court size) and points were awarded for player eliminations, catches, sacrifices, and victories.
-The point system placed an emphasis on team victories and performing successful individual sacrifice attacks.
-As a result, the speed of play increased and the common slow-play tactic of stalling was discouraged.
-In response to the smaller teams and growth of the league, four new teams were added.
-The American Conference added the Missouri Explosion, and the National Conference added the Dallas Doberman, Houston Bounty Hunters, and Las Vegas Vipers.

-In 2010, a similar game format to 2009 was used.
-However, rather than placing all three balls at the center line for the opening rush, each team began the game with one ball in hand, and only one ball was placed at the center line.
-Further growth led to the addition of the Boston Undertakers, Memphis Men In Black, Pittsburgh Punishers and Virginia Rampage to the American Conference, and the Arizona Resistance and Minnesota Blur to the National Conference.